nraptis/EncryptionTools/README.md

 Avoid useless cycles such as Weave, Weave, Weave, Weave, unless they are using different parameters.<br />

 Too much is too much...
 There is not much added benefit to making, for example, 100's of layers of encryption.<br />

+Too little is too little...
+Some of these ciphers such as "ReverseCrypt" are extremely simplistic and included as corollary to their masked counter-part, they should not be used as an individual source of encryption.
+See "UnbreakableCrypt.swift" for an example of how to build tough level encryption.
+I would advise you to use your own unique parameters and sequencing.<br />

 === Example ===